 Windermere's Western Shore

 Explore Windermere's secret shore.
 This 4km route is an ideal family challenge and takes in the National Trust's Wray castle - great for a cake stop!
-The route can be accesses by the Windermere Car Ferry or from the Windermere Bike Boat from Brockhole - The Lake District Visitor Centre to Wray.
+The route can be accesses by the Windermere Car Ferry or from the seasonal Bike Boat from Brockhole - The Lake District Visitor Centre to Wray and Bark Barn.

 Western Shore Cycle Trail Treasure Hunt